|APPLICABLE SECTIONS OF THE ACT, BY-LAWS AND REGULATIONS and/or PURPOSE

 The Panel will not consider new information (or “fresh evidence”) while considering dismissing a request, unless the applicant can demonstrate that such information was not available to them at the time of their initial request.

 Section 67(4) of the By-laws states that if the Panel varies the Registrar’s decision, the Registrar must give effect to the varied decision without delay and notify the applicant or licensee and, if applicable, their supervisor.

-- If a Panel moves to conduct a written hearing, the Applicant and the Registrar will be advised in writing within fifteen (15) days of the date the Panel’s decision and will include a Notice of Hearing that:
+- If upon consideration of a request for review against the reasons for dismissal noted above, the Panel intends to dismiss a request, the Applicant and Registrar will be advised in writing within thirty (30) days of the date of the Panel’s meeting, and will include a Notice of Intention to Dismiss that:

-- States the deadlines for each party to file submissions;
+- States the deadlines for the parties to make written submissions.

-- The Applicant will have no more than thirty (30) days from the date they are provided with the Notice of Hearing to provide a written submission or to advise they have chosen to waive their right to make submissions.
+- The Applicant will have no more than fifteen (15) days from the date they are provided with the Notice of Intention to Dismiss to provide a written submission or to advise they have chosen to waive their right to make submissions.

-- Upon receipt of the Applicant’s submission and/or notice that the Applicant has chosen to waive their right to make submissions, the Registrar will have thirty (30) days to provide a written submission to the Deputy Registrar, who will provide a copy to the Applicant.
+- Upon receipt of the Applicant’s submission and/or notice that the Applicant has chosen to waive their right to make submissions, the Registrar will have fifteen (15) days to provide a written submission to the Deputy Registrar, who will provide a copy to the Applicant.

 - If either party requires an extension of time to file their submissions, they must apply to the Chair.
 The Chair may extend the filing deadlines.

 - Either party may waive their right to make submissions by notifying the Deputy Registrar in writing, who will notify the other party.